Ronald Hicks

-Ronald Aldon Hicks (born August 4, 1967) is an American Catholic prelate who has served as Bishop of Joliet in Illinois since 2020.
-He previously served as an auxiliary bishop for the Archdiocese of Chicago in Illinois from 2018 to 2020.
+Ronald Aldon Hicks (born August 4, 1967) is an American Catholic prelate who serves as Archbishop of New York.
+He previously served as an auxiliary bishop of the Archdiocese of Chicago from 2018 to 2020 and as Bishop of Joliet in Illinois from 2020 to 2026.

-Biography

-Early life
+Early life and education

+Ronald Aldon Hicks was born on August 4, 1967, in Harvey, Illinois.
+He is the son of Ronald and Roselee Hicks, who both worked as teachers.
+His father was raised Catholic but his mother was a Lutheran until approximately 1996.
+Hicks has a younger brother, Rick.
+His family is of Irish, German, and Polish descent.

-Born on August 4, 1967, in Harvey, Illinois, Ronald Hicks grew up in South Holland, Illinois.
-He was attending St. Jude the Apostle School in South Holland when he started considering the priesthood.
-Hicks later attended Quigley Preparatory Seminary South in Chicago, graduating in 1985.
-After his graduation, Hicks spent a year volunteering for the organization Nuestros Pequeños Hermanos (Our Little Brothers) at one of their orphanages in Mexico.
+Hicks grew up in South Holland, where he received his early education at the grade school of St. Jude the Apostle Parish.
+In 1985, he graduated from Quigley Preparatory Seminary South in Chicago, a high school for boys interested in the priesthood.
+He then attended Niles College Seminary of Loyola University Chicago, earning a Bachelor of Arts in philosophy in 1989.
+To learn Spanish, he spent a year volunteering for Nuestros Pequeños Hermanos at an orphanage in Mexico.
+Upon his return to Illinois, Hicks enrolled at the University of Saint Mary of the Lake and earned a Master of Divinity in 1994.

-After returning to Illinois, Hicks earned a Bachelor of Arts degree in philosophy from Loyola University Chicago in 1989 and a Master of Divinity degree in 1994 from the University of Saint Mary of the Lake/Mundelein Seminary in Mundelein, Illinois.
+Career

 Priesthood

-Hicks was ordained a priest by Cardinal Joseph Bernardin for the Archdiocese of Chicago at Holy Name Cathedral in Chicago on May 21, 1994.

-After his ordination in 1994, the archdiocese assigned Hicks as an associate pastor at Our Lady of Mercy Parish in Chicago, Illinois, for two years.
-He then served at St. Elizabeth Seton Parish in Orland Hills, Illinois, for three years.
-In 1999, Hicks was appointed as dean of formation at St. Joseph College Seminary in Chicago.Hicks received a Doctor of Ministry degree in 2003 from the University of St. Mary of the Lake.
+On May 21, 1994, Hicks was ordained a priest for the Archdiocese of Chicago by Cardinal Joseph Bernardin.
+He then served as an associate pastor at Our Lady of Mercy Parish in Chicago from (1994–1996) and at St. Elizabeth Seton Parish in Orland Hills from (1996–1999).
+From 1999 to 2005, he was dean of formation at Niles College Seminary (then St. Joseph College Seminary).
+During this time, he received a Doctor of Ministry from the University of St. Mary of the Lake in 2003.

-In 2005, Hicks moved to El Salvador to serve as regional director for Nuestros Pequeños Hermanos facilities in Latin America.
+In 2005, Hicks moved to El Salvador to serve as a director for Nuestros Pequeños Hermanos, a system of orphanages in Latin America.
 After five years in El Salvador, Hicks returned to Illinois.
 Cardinal Francis George then appointed Hicks in 2010 as dean of formation at Mundelein Seminary.
 On January 1, 2015, Archbishop Blase J. Cupich selected Hicks as vicar general for the archdiocese.